shwina/nbody-lesson-draft/02-growing-tests.md

 dvdt[j][k] -= mag * m[i] * dr[k]
 ~~~

-Now, we perform the same test as above:
+Now, as before, we look at the positions and velocities
+before and after advancing the system:

 ~~~
 POSITIONS = ([-5, 0.0, 0.0], [5, 0.0, 0.0])